PAPER-2025-007

 The Hermeneutic Gap

 Heidegger distinguished between two modes of understanding.
-In Vorhandenheit (present-at-hand), we contemplate things as objects with properties—we study the hammer's weight, material, and shape.
-In Zuhandenheit (ready-to-hand), tools recede into transparent use—the hammer disappears when hammering.
+In Vorhandenheit (present-at-hand: when a tool becomes an object of conscious attention, like examining a broken hammer's weight and material), we contemplate things as objects with properties—we study the hammer's weight, material, and shape.
+In Zuhandenheit (ready-to-hand: when a tool disappears into transparent use, like a hammer during skilled carpentry), tools recede into transparent use—the hammer disappears when hammering.

 Most learning systems produce Vorhandenheit: "I know that DRY means Don't Repeat Yourself."
 But methodology adoption requires Zuhandenheit: "I no longer think about DRY; I simply don't repeat myself."